wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 ![test_subject](./test_subject.png)

 6. After clicking the create account button, you will get a message that your registration has been completed.
-You can now access your account by clicking on the *Dashboard* link or just logging in on the main page.
+You can now access your account by clicking the *Dashboard* link or logging in on the main page.

 ![subject_success](./subject_success.png)

 The second way to create a user:

 1. Select "Companies" from the *Title Menu*.
-2. On the Companies page, click on your desired company, then on "Invite User" action button.
+2. On the Companies page, click on your desired company, then on the "Invite User" action button.

 ![companies-invite](./companies-invite(1).png)

-3. From now on the proccess is the same like in the first way of creating a user.
+3. From now on, the process is the same as in the first way of creating a user.